tnormington/topdown-game/README.md

 Instructions:
 -------------

+0. `git clone` this repo into your projects folder

 1. Use some sort of `live-server` service in the project root (here) pointing to index.html

 2. Move with `WASD`